-Native Voice Films latest feature documentary: The secrets of Kolkata’s citizens are revealed by charismatic, dance obsessed, intrepid detective Rajesh Ji.
+E1 and Native Voice Films hit feature documentary that premiered at SUNDANCE, BERLIN & TORONTO: The secrets of Kolkata’s citizens are revealed by charismatic, dance obsessed, intrepid detective Rajesh Ji.
 Mixing the suspense and intrigue of his investigations with dances and songs, this originally styled documentary provides an entertaining and poignant look into the realities of modern India.

 “The Bengali Detective is the story of a private detective who chases criminals… and when he has the time, he pursues stardom.
 This portrait of a working cop with dreams is an absolute delight and a vivid look at crime-fighting in a big city.”
 Screen International